Microlocal Theory of Legendrian Links and Cluster Algebras: Introduction

 Since their introduction, cluster algebras and cluster varieties have appeared in many contexts, such as Teichm\"uller theory \cite{FockGoncharov_ModuliLocSys,FST08,GSV05}, birational geometry \cite{GHK15,GHKK,HK18}, the Riemann-Hilbert correspondence \cite{Allegretti,GMN_Cluster,GMN_Wallcrossing}, exact WKB analysis \cite{IN1,IN2}, and the study of positroid and Richardson varieties \cite{LamGalashin_Positroids,SSBW}, among others.
 The first appearance of cluster mutations in symplectic geometry occurred in the study of wall-crossing formulas, following the work of D.~Auroux, K.~Fukaya, M.~Kontsevich, P.~Seidel, Y.~Soibelman and others, e.g.~see \cite{Auroux_Wallcrossing2,Auroux_Wallcrossing,PascaleffTonkonog20} and references therein.
 We also thank A.~Goncharov for pointing out to us his recent work with M.~Kontsevich \cite{GoncharovKontsevich21_Noncommutative} focusing on non-commutative clusters, which also aligns well with the developments we present here.
+The first hint that cluster $\mathcal{X}$-structures might naturally exist in the symplectic study of Legendrian knots was provided in \cite{STWZ}, where it was computed how certain absolute monodromies around a square plabic face change under a square move in a plabic fence.
+See also the generalization presented in \cite{STW}.
+In conjunction, \cite{STWZ,STW} should imply the existence of partial $\SX$-structures for certain moduli stacks of sheaves singularly supported in the Legendrian lifts of the alternating strand diagrams of plabic fences.
+Nevertheless, they do not imply the existence of the full cluster $\SX$-structures, nor the full cluster $\SA$-structures and certainly not the fact that the rings of regular functions are cluster algebras.
+(See Subsection \ref{ssec:clarificationAX}.)
+These stronger statements are proven in the present manuscript.